 This option will allow your system to receive updates when they become available.
 You should always install updates immediately.

 8. Back up your data

-There is nothing worse than falling victim to a cyberattack and lose all of your information.
+There is nothing worse than falling victim to a cyberattack and losing all of your information.
 To avoid this situation, backing up your company’s data is imperative.
 Make it a routine to back up any crucial files, databases, correspondence and other vital material to additional hard drives.

 9. Use an assortment of data-security controls

 One of the most effective methods of deterring hackers is to use several controls such as encryption, authentication and authorization.
-From your login credentials to the content on a webpage these three controls provide multi-layer protection for your system.
+From your login credentials to the content on a webpage, these three controls provide multi-layer protection for your system.